-The significant amount of work which the Agency has delivered in 2014, including the regular contact with EU institutions and the continuous stakeholder engagement presented in this Report, would not have been possible without the relentless dedication of my colleagues in the Agency, the important support of NRAs through their contributions to the Agency's Working Groups, the backing of the Administrative Board (AB) and the constructive discussions with and input from the Board of Regulators (BoR).
+The significant amount of work which the Agency has delivered in 2014, including the regular contacts with EU institutions and the continuous stakeholder engagement, which is presented in this Report, would not have been possible without the relentless dedication of my colleagues in the Agency, the important support of NRAs through their contributions to the Agency's Working Groups, the backing of the Administrative Board (AB) and the constructive discussions in and input from the Board of Regulators (BoR).
 To all of them goes my deepest gratitude.
-I would also like to gratefully acknowledge the attention and support reserved for the Agency by the European Parliament, notably by its ITRE Committee, and by the Directorate-General for Energy in the European Commission.
-The prospect for the future is equally, if not more, challenging, but I am confident that, if the Agency is given the necessary human and financial resources, it will be able to continue to deliver on its mandate and play its role in implementing the Energy Union strategy and deliver tangible benefits to European energy consumers.
+I would also like gratefully to acknowledge the attention and support reserved to the Agency by the European Parliament, and notably its ITRE Committee, and by the Directorate-General for Energy in the European Commission.
+The prospect for the future is equally, if not more challenging, but I am confident that, if the Agency is given the necessary human and financial resources, it will be able to continue to deliver on its mandate and play its role in implementing the Energy Union strategy and deliver tangible benefits to European energy consumers.